cabugaogesame24/CCM101-gcabugao/Laboratory-03-Multi-Cloud-Explorer/client-recommendations.md

 # Cloud Platform Recommendations

 ---

 ## Client A – Startup Company
-| Recommended Platform: Amazon Web Services (AWS)
+## Recommended Platform: Amazon Web Services (AWS)
-AWS is the ideal choice for this startup because it offers a flexible pay-as-you-go pricing model that perfectly fits a limited budget, with no upfront costs or long-term commitments required.
-It provides virtually unlimited resource capacity and instant elasticity, meaning your infrastructure can automatically scale upward as your user base grows without requiring costly migrations later.
-AWS also includes a generous Free Tier program that helps you launch and test your application at little to no cost during the early stages.
-Additionally, AWS supports a massive ecosystem of third-party tools, pre-built services, and strong community support that speeds up development and reduces engineering effort.
-This combination of affordability, flexibility, and growth readiness makes AWS the smartest investment for a startup expecting rapid expansion.
+AWS is the best choice because it offers a pay-as-you-go pricing model that fits a limited budget with no upfront costs or long-term commitments.
+It provides nearly unlimited scalability, so resources can grow automatically as the user base expands without needing costly replatforming later.
+AWS also includes a Free Tier program and a wide range of ready-to-use tools that help launch the mobile application quickly and affordably.

 **Possible Services:**
 1. Amazon EC2